AbrarAbe/tic-tac-toe/README.md

 ## License

-This project is open-source and is distributed under the [MIT License](LICENSE).
+This project is open-source and is distributed under the [GPL-3.0 License](LICENSE).
 See the `LICENSE` file for details.

 ## Contact